slankford/Twitch-When/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.

+# What is?

+This is a small project using Twitch.tv API to access information about videos.
+The Twitch website does not display many details, such as specific time posted.
+This pulls the info from the API and displays it in a userfriendly manner.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.